-The .xyz domain extension has gained popularity in recent years as a low-cost alternative to traditional domain extensions such as .com, .net or .io.
+Should your company use .xyz domain as a substitute for traditional domain extensions such as .com, .net or .io?
+Let’s find out.

-Lets explore the ethics or lack thereof of XYZ founder, Daniel Negari.
-Whose company just recently settled with FTC, for selling the privet data of millions of their customers (Such as: phone numbers, home addresses, emails, and even social security numbers).
+Let’s explore the ethics or lack thereof of XYZ founder Daniel Negari.
+Whose company just recently settled with FTC, for selling millions of customers’ privet data (Such as phone numbers, home addresses, emails, and even social security numbers).

 Daniel Negari and top executives of .XYZ domain agreed to pay $1.5 million to settle FTC lawsuit for “deceptively” harvesting personal data of millions of consumers. — TechStartups

-Yet, that just the top of the proverbial XYZ iceberg when it comes to XYZ domain problems.
+Yet, that is just the top of the proverbial XYZ iceberg regarding XYZ domain problems.